-PLEASE NOTE: This syllabus represents a recent semester.
-Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.
+This syllabus is representative of a typical term.
+Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from term to term.

 Course Description

 From shared beginnings in Peace Corps Volunteer language training to now, there has always been an emphasis on language as a key to cultural learning and to greater international understanding.
 Thusly, our language courses are suited to in country socio-cultural dynamics, where attention is given to communicative context as well as content and where we attribute value to traditional languages and/or minority languages as well as "official" languages.